 When camping, a tent becomes a refuge from weather, that is it saves from moisture and wind.
 However, even a good sleeping bag and a reliable tent won't save you from the freezing temperatures.
 Therefore, lovers of nomadic recreation invent a variety of mobile heating systems.
 The simplest and most effective means to get a proper night rest is a stove.

 Like any other equipment, the stove is selected according to two main criteria, which are the purpose of the tent and its size.
 In the first case, it is recommended to consider heating devices according to the following parameters: all-season camping tents, summer tents, fishing tents, and mountaineering tents.
 All these tents have their own requirements for heating and equipment.
-Thus, an ordinary tourist tent designed for outings in nature only in the spring and summer most probably will not have a special valve to install a heating stove.
+Thus, an ordinary tourist tent designed for outings in nature only in the spring and summer most probably will not have a special valve to install a wood burning tent stove.
 Winter tents are characterized not only by the presence of such an asset but also by a special insert made of non-combustible fabric with a hole for the chimney.
 The mountaineering tent is characterized by a low silhouette, so only equipment with minimal risk of carbon monoxide emission is applicable here.

 The size of the tent means its capacity, the presence of several rooms, and of course, how many people it is designed for.